cqin-zz/cqin-zz.github.io/about.md

 ---

 ## About Me
-Hi There! <br>
+Hi There!
+Thanks for visiting my blog.
+Hope you're having an awesome day! <br>
-My name is Chuan Qin.
-I'm an Electrical and Computer Engineering Ph.D. student at Washington State University. <br>
+My name is Chuan Qin, and I'm an Electrical and Computer Engineering Ph.D. student at Washington State University. <br>
 My research interests include data-driven computational analysis for power system operation and control algorithm, and phasor measurement-based power protection analysis.